Ty Warner: Philanthropy

-He has donated in excess of $6 million to the Andre Agassi Foundation for underprivileged children in Las Vegas and $3 million for the creation of Ty Warner Park in Westmont, Illinois.
-He also donated $1.5 million for the creation of the Ty Warner Sea Center in Santa Barbara, California and donated one million Beanie Babies for children in Iraq.
+Warner has donated in excess of $6 million to the Andre Agassi Foundation for underprivileged children in Las Vegas and $3 million for the creation of Ty Warner Park in Westmont, Illinois.
+He also donated $1.5 million for the creation of the Ty Warner Sea Center in Santa Barbara, California, and donated one million Beanie Babies for children in Iraq.
 Warner also donated more than $300 million worth of soft toys for a Red Cross blood drive.
 Additionally, Warner has designed a number of Beanie Babies with the intention of donating all of the profits to charity.
 Ty Inc.'s charity releases have raised millions for a variety of charities, including the Elizabeth Glaser Pediatric AIDS Foundation, the American Red Cross, and the Princess Diana Memorial Fund.

 In 2006, he received the Children's Champion Award from Children's Hunger Fund for his philanthropic efforts—Ty Inc. donated 1 million Beanie Babies to Children's Hunger Fund relief efforts in Iraq and Afghanistan.

 In 2012, Warner stopped a woman and asked for directions in Santa Barbara, California.
 The woman was trying to raise money for a stem-cell procedure she needed to save her life.
 After learning of her condition, he gave her $20,000 for the procedure.